 BIO 335.
 Advanced Molecular Biology Seminar.

 BIO 341.
 Neurochemistry.
 (BWR) Topics courses in cell and molecular biology or biochemistry may serve as Area 3 courses upon approval of the BFB Chair.
 Advanced Research (Required of all students.
 Take one of the following.)
 BFB 390.
 Directed Research in Animal Behavior or Neuroscience.
 BFB 490.
 Independent Research in Neuroscience or Animal Behavior, or approved Biology "BWR" laboratory course, or approved Psychology "Empirical Research" course (including PSY 460).
 An area studies course may not be double-counted as an advanced research course and vice versa.
-A major in Animal Behavior requires the completion of 15 courses: Biology Core (two courses) BIO 110.
-Principles of Evolution, Ecology and Heredity.
-BIO 220.
-Principles of Physiology and Development.
-Physical Sciences and Mathematics Core (three courses from among the following) CHM 111, 112, 211, 212.
+A major in Neuroscience for the classes of 2024 and later requires the completion of 15 courses: Biology Core (three courses) BIO 101.
+Evolution, Ecology and Biodiversity.
+BIO 102.
+Cell Biology and Genetics.
+BIO 200.
+Integrative Biology.
+Physical Sciences and Mathematics Core (five courses) CHM 111, 112, 211; PHY 101 or 111; MAT 109.
+Fundamentals of Neuroscience (two courses) BIO 240.
+Neuroscience.
+PSY 351.
+Biopsychology with Lab OR PSY 27x.
+Biopsychology.